Modeling and detecting resonant tides of exotic compact objects: Harmonic oscillator model of a compact object

+Here, $F_{n\ell m,\rm R}$ and $\ddot{\phi}_R$ are respectively the driving amplitude, see \eqref{eqn:f}, and change in angular velocity of the binary evaluated at resonance.
 Note that $\Delta E_{n\ell m}$ gives the \textit{total} amount of energy transferred from the orbit to the mode while $E_{n\ell m}(t)$ is the \textit{present} amount of energy in the mode (that is, the total amount \textit{minus} the amount which is dissipated by internal friction or gravitational wave emission).
 Using this result \eqref{eq: absorption energy} for the phase shift estimate \eqref{eq: estimate phase shift} yields

-This expression depends on the overlap integrals and hence on the internal structure and mass distribution of the central object $m_1$.
+This expression depends on the overlap integrals and hence on the internal structure and mass distribution of the central object $M_1$.